 Judy was diagnosed with ovarian cancer in 2009 but continued working and living an adventurous life -- going on a safari in Africa and sailing, according to friends and colleagues.

 After living for a time in Tyringham in the early 1960s, and later in Lenox with her mother and siblings, Judy considered the Berkshires her home, Vicki said.

 "This is home for us, where we spent the most time and where we feel we really grew up," Vicki said.

 Judy graduated from Skidmore College and initially worked in graphic design in the Pittsfield area during the 1970s, her sister said, before becoming a freelance reporter for Albany stations.
-Eventually, she moved to the Albany area but spent her last days in Lenox under hospice care.

 Even while working in the Capital District and living in Albany, Sanders continued to attend "lots of cultural events in the Berkshires," Vicki said.
 "It was a big part of her life."